Sky News Newsdesk tweet

 - Support services who are not going to have any effect on the accused’s fate can base their private relationship with their client on accepting all their client tells them.
 That can happen while at the level of judiciality and anything that impacts the accused person, the oldest human rights principle for everyone’s safety is that accusations must never be believed on word, only on evidence.

-It is caught as a totally offensive sexism for MeToo’s organisers to assume that no male victim incidence exists, the same as out-of-favour Germaine Greer did on domestic violence.
+It is caught as a totally offensive sexism for MeToo’s organisers to assume that no male victim incidence exists, the same as out-of-favour Germaine Greer did on male victim domestic violence.

 The men’s figure is likely to be conservative and an underrepresent, exactly because the toxic masculinity mates culture and this feminist PC prejudice against men both together make men feel not socially accepted in stating a harrassment experience.
 Straight men are likely not to feel socially safe or comfortable with peers to admit a gay harrassment experience.
 Or, The Big Bang Theory‘s many scenes of women thrusting unconsented kisses onto men they hardly know, are a barometer that unjustly this behaviour is still not getting perceived as sexual harrassment when it is woman to man.
 How does that sit with MeToo?

-PC prejuduce against men has impacted on aspie men who struggle to connect socially.
+PC prejudice against men has impacted on aspie men who struggle to connect socially.

 #MeToo #skynews #everydaysexism #bigbangtheory